ahungry/cl-protobufs/cl-protobufs.rst

 ---------------------------------

-If you have an existing set of CLOS classes that you would like to convert to a Protobufs schema, you can use ``proto:generate-protobuf-schema-from-classes``.
+If you have an existing set of CLOS classes that you would like to convert to a Protobufs schema, you can use ``proto:generate-schema-from-classes``.

 Note that the Protobufs schema is an *approximation* of a good schema.
 You should review it and, if necessary, change it (and probably the Lisp